-- Following this policy and ensuring children do so too. - Ensuring this policy is implemented fairly and consistently.
+- Following this policy and ensuring children do so too. - Overseeing the school wide initiatives set out in Appendix 1

-- Modelling good attendance and punctuality behaviour. - Using their professional judgement and knowledge of individual children to inform decisions as to whether any welfare concerns should be escalated. - Where designated, taking the attendance register at the relevant times during the school day.
+- Ensuring this policy is implemented fairly and consistently. - Modelling good attendance and punctuality behaviour. - Using their professional judgement and knowledge of individual children to inform decisions as to whether any welfare concerns should be escalated. - Where designated, taking the attendance register at the relevant times during the school day.